STORM-IRIT/Plane-Detection-Point-Cloud/README.md

 ## Getting Started

-The script `replicate.sh` downloads the required dependencies, compile and install the code, and generates a subset of the data shown by the figures of the article.
+The script `replicate.sh` downloads the required dependencies, compile the code, and generates a subset of the data shown by the figures of the article.
 The following sections give some details on these different steps.

 ### Depencencies